-You strongly prefer to learn and study in a cool environment.
-You feel uncomfortable in a warm environment.
-It can make you feel very tired and affect your ability to concentrate.
+You have a moderate preference for learning and studying in a cool environment.
+You often feel uncomfortable in a warm environment.
+It can make you feel tired and affect your ability to concentrate.

 Based on your results, you should try to make sure you are comfortably cool when studying and learning.
 Read the following recommendations and select the ones you think would work best for you.